Logo BusinessBecause - The business school voice

 If you’ve heard the phrase ‘a problem shared is a problem halved’, then you’ll understand why peer support groups or community networks are popular at business school.

-Master’s students can join a variety of societies and groups at business school depending on your interests—these range from career-focused groups, diversity-driven societies, or even just safe spaces to talk about your mental health.
+You can join a variety of societies and groups at business school, depending on your interests.
+These can range from career-focused groups, diversity-driven societies, or even just safe spaces to talk about your mental health.

 That’s why business schools often integrate exercise into their annual mental health weeks.
-During NEOMA’s Wellness Week, for instance, students can try out mood-boosting activities such as yoga or self-defense, helping to take the focus away from life’s stressors.
+During NEOMA’s Wellness Week, for instance, students in the past have been able to try out mood-boosting activities such as yoga or self-defense, helping to draw their focus away from life’s stresses.

 At London Business School, the Men’s Rugby Club has previously led the Mental Health Action Week, encouraging students to use physical activity to improve mental wellbeing.